unluckxd/Twitch_Stream_Cleaner/README.md

 5. Validates that the stream contains actual content (`#EXTINF` markers) and no ad markers
 6. If no clean stream is found, applies manual filtering as a last resort

 This dual-mode approach leverages Twitch's own API to access ad-free streams while minimizing latency.
+A watchdog running alongside the player detects when playback freezes on the "ad" slate and briefly fast-forwards the `<video>` element while forcing a token/player-type reset, clearing the stall without user input.
 The background script also randomly rotates `playerType` in GraphQL requests to diversify token acquisition and reduce ad targeting.

-### Layer 3: Configuration Patching & UI Armor
+### Layer 3: Configuration Patching, Relay SW & UI Armor
-The content script operates on two fronts:
+The content script operates on two fronts while a relay Service Worker backs it up:
-1. **Config Patcher:** Patches `JSON.parse` globally to neutralize ad-related flags (`adsEnabled`, `stitched`, `csai`, `prerollEnabled`, `midrollEnabled`) before they reach the player
+1. **Config Patcher:** Sanitizes GraphQL request bodies and responses to neutralize ad-related flags (`adsEnabled`, `stitched`, `csai`, `prerollEnabled`, `midrollEnabled`) before they reach the player, while stamping persistent `Device-ID`/`Client-Session-Id` headers to mimic a stable client
+2. **Relay SW:** Responds instantly with a cached “clean” PlaybackAccessToken while asynchronously replaying the original “dirty” token to Twitch so pre-roll accounting succeeds without actually showing the ad
-2. **UI Armor:** Continuously scans and removes ad-related DOM elements (overlays, banners, celebration animations, extension slots) every second using optimized CSS selectors
+3. **UI Armor:** Continuously scans and removes ad-related DOM elements (overlays, banners, celebration animations, extension slots) every second using optimized CSS selectors

 ### Request Blocking
 The background script also blocks requests to: